Sole Trader or Limited Company?

 - What plans you have, or would like, for pensions and retirement

-Lots of things to think about, and most important of all is your own personal preference.
+So, there are lots of things to think about, and most important of all is your own personal preference.
 You might want the simplicity of being a sole trader rather than a limited company, or you might prefer the security of having ‘limited liability’.
 In order to make that decision you must have all the information at your fingertips, which is where Easy Accountancy can help.

 Advantages and disadvantages

 As with all major business decisions, there are pros and cons to each option.
-Here are some of the key advantages and disadvantages of freelancing as a sole trader, rather than through a limited company:
+Here are some of the key advantages and disadvantages of trading as a sole trader, rather than through a limited company:

 Sole trader / self employed – a' life more simple' and an easy way to start in business